Emoji123-s/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12.Displays the 10 newest files
 13.Takes a list of words and prints the ones that appear only once 14.Finds a pattern
+15.Displays the number of lines that contains a pattern